Navigating The Aftermath

 Underinsured and Uninsured Motorists in Atlanta

-If you’ve been injured by an uninsured or underinsured motorist, you’ll have to make an uninsured or underinsured motorist (UM) claim against your own insurer.
+If you’ve been injured by an uninsured or underinsured motorist, you’ll have to make an uninsured or underinsured motorist (UM) claim against your insurer.
 If you intend to make a UM claim, be sure to notify your insurer about the accident as soon as possible to avoid running afoul of the notice deadline for the accident.
-As a general rule, however, it’s important that you do not discuss your claims or reach a settlement with the insurer before speaking with a qualified Atlanta car accident lawyer.
-As the plaintiff, the insurer’s interests are not aligned with your own interest.
+As a general rule, however, you mustn’t discuss your claims or settle with the insurer before speaking with our qualified Atlanta car accident lawyer.
+As the plaintiff, the insurer’s interests are not aligned with your interest.

 What happens if you do not have UM coverage, or if your UM coverage is inadequate to account for your damages?
 For example, if you have suffered $250,000 in total damages, but the defendant-driver has just $50,000 in insurance coverage, and you have just $50,000 in UM coverage, then you are essentially leaving $150,000 in potential compensation uncollected.